bidursapkota00/wordpress/README.md

 ---

-## Question 3: What is CMS?
-Write the steps to create submenu in WordPress or Joomla?
+## Question 3: Write the steps to create submenu in WordPress or Joomla?

-### What is CMS?

-**CMS (Content Management System)** is a software application that allows users to create, manage, modify, and publish digital content without requiring specialized technical knowledge or coding skills.

-**Key Characteristics:**

-- User-friendly interface
-- Separation of content from design
-- Multiple user collaboration
-- Built-in templates and themes
-- Plugin/extension architecture

-**Popular CMS Examples:**

-- WordPress (most popular, 43% of web)
-- Joomla
-- Drupal
-- Magento (e-commerce focused)
-- Shopify

-**Benefits:**

-- No coding knowledge required
-- Cost-effective website management
-- Easy content updates
-- SEO-friendly
-- Community support and resources

 ### Steps to Create Submenu in WordPress

-**Method 1: Using Menus Interface**

 1. **Access Menu Editor**